 Hypertension, which to many is known as high blood pressure, is common in the older generation.
 Salt can increase the risk of hypertension and consuming too much salt can lead to many problems such as strokes and heart disease.
 As you age, your taste begins to fade too, meaning many older people use more salt than they mean to or use it to taste their food.
 Try to limit the amount of salt you put into foods to decrease your chance of hypertension and other risk factors associated with this.

 Consume Healthy Fats

-As we age, our memory can deteriorate and therefore consuming fatty acids such as those found in fish and leafy vegetables can reduce brain inflammation and improve our memory.
+As we age, our memory can deteriorate, and therefore consuming fatty acids such as those found in fish and leafy vegetables can reduce brain inflammation and improve our memory.
+Consuming omega-fatty acids and amino, as found in Gold Bee nutrition products, is a good way to keep your body healthy.
 If you are more at risk of dementia due to your genetics, consuming healthy fats can also reduce the risk of Alzheimer’s.
 Any foods containing omega-3 fatty acids are best.